RevMask/Achiever/README.md

 # Achiever
 Various files for Achiever bot, running on the Dudes Abiding discord server.

+If you want to test the commands, it's best to do it in the #bunny channel.
+Games should probably be done in #vegas.
+Music should be done in #voice-text.
+Thanks.

 The bot prefix is "d." (without quotes).
 Example: `d.help` gives you the main help text.
 ```
 Abiding bot for the dudes